Path integrals, complex probabilities and the discrete Weyl representation: Introduction

 In the real-time case the Gaussian integrals over momenta are replaced by Fresnel integrals which are not absolutely integrable.
 The Henstock integral is an adaptive generalization of the Riemann integral that performs the cancellation of oscillating quantities in Fresnel integrals before adding them, resulting in finite integrals.
 For Gaussian Fresnel integrals the Henstock integral gives the same result that is obtained using contour integration.
 When used in real-time path integrals the integrals over the intermediate spatial coordinates are approximated by the generalized Riemann sums, and paths that have values in sequences of these intervals at different time slices define the cylinder sets of paths.
 In this interpretation a complex probability is associated with free time evolution of the paths in each cylinder set.
 The resulting complex probability has most of the properties of a real probability, except that it is not positive and countable additivity is replaced finite additivity.

-The purpose of this paper is to further explore the complex probability interpretation of the path integral.
+The purpose of this paper is to further explore applications based on the complex probability interpretation of the path integral.
 While reference \cite{polyzou} was focused on quantum systems that act on infinite dimensional Hilbert spaces, this work develops the complex probability interpretation on finite ($M$) dimensional Hilbert spaces.
 The finite dimensional case is more closely related to quantum algorithms.
-In the finite dimensional case the complex probabilities exactly factor into products of conditional probabilities at each time step.
-Paths are identified with ordered sequences of discrete eigenvalues of quantum observables at different intermediate times.
-An alternative quantum mechanical interpretation is to treat the sequence of eigenvalues as labels for a ordered sequence of quantum mechanical transtion probability amplitudes that result from the dynamics between each time step.
+In the finite dimensional case the complex probabilities are intuitive and the Fresnel integrals are replaced by finite sums.
+Also in the finite dimensional case the complex probabilities exactly factor into products of conditional probabilities at each time step.
+Cylinder sets of paths are identified with ordered sequences of discrete eigenvalues of quantum observables at different intermediate times.
+Most of the ``paths'' in a cylinder set are nowhere continuous.
+An alternative quantum mechanical interpretation is to treat the sequence of eigenvalues as labels for an ordered sequence of quantum mechanical transition probability amplitudes that result from the dynamics between each time step.
 The complex probabilities used in this application are due to the completeness sums over intermediate states.
-Systems with continuous degrees of freedom, which are treated in \cite{polyzou}, can be approximated as limits of discrete systems.
+Systems with continuous degrees of freedom, which are treated in \cite{polyzou}, can be approximated as limits of discrete systems, as they would be in a quantum computer.

-The next section discusses complex probabilities.
-Section three reviews Schwinger's discrete version of the Weyl representation.
-This will be used to replace coordinates and momenta in the discrete case.
-Section four discusses the complex probability formulation of the path integral for finite dimensional systems.
-Section five gives a brief discussion of quantum logic, bits and qbits and section six discusses a factorization of Schwinger's Weyl representation into products of elementary quantum gates.
-The continuum limit is discussed in section seven.
-Section eight discusses the complex probability formulation of the path integral for infinite dimensional systems.
-Section nine applies the method of section eight to potential scattering in one dimension and section ten applies it to a two mode truncation of a $\phi^4(x)$ field theory.